Skip to main content

 Award recipients will be notified via email.
 The primary presenter will be notified for group presentations.

-If you graduated in the summer and completed a HIP-designated course, you can participate in the fall event.
+If you graduated in the prior semester and completed a HIP-designated course, you can participate in the event.

 Yes.
 If you have received permission from all of the members of the group, you are able to register to present for your group.